Thembamac/Leave-Man-system/Employee-Leave-Management-System-PHP/readme.txt

-How to run the employee Leave Management using PHP and MySQL

-1. Download the project zip file
+Steps to this project

-2. Extract the file and copy elms folder
+2. Copy elms folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/Html)